OneDrive/onedrive-api-docs/docs/rest-api/resources/intune_apps_iosmobileappconfiguration.md

 ﻿# iosMobileAppConfiguration resource type

+> **Important:** APIs under the / beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 > **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

 Contains properties, inherited properties and actions for iOS mobile app configurations.